 - Your dentist will tell you when you should schedule a follow-up visit.

 If your child’s gums are sensitive, Tylenol® or Motrin® will help with any discomfort.
-If your child experiences the following for more than 24 hours following dental surgery done with anesthesia in the operating room, you should call the dentist:
+Should your child experience the following for more than 24 hours following the dental surgery done with anesthesia, in the operating room, you should call the dentist: